 So on the eve of this historic election, let’s look back and remember the women who helped us get here.
 On Election Tuesday, 1916 edition, Jeannette Rankin won a surprise victory to become the first woman ever elected to federal office, when she secured a Montana seat in the U.S. House of Representatives.
 Yes, you read that right: a solid four years before women could vote, Rankin was elected.
 She once said, “If I am remembered for no other act, I want to be remembered as the only woman who ever voted to give women the right to vote.”

-However, Rankin is truly best remembered for her strict pacifism; she was the only representative in Congress to vote against going to war against Japan in the aftermath of Pearl Harbor.
-There are dozens of great resources out there to learn more about Rankin’s congressional career.
+However, Rankin is best remembered for her strict pacifism; she was the only representative in Congress to vote against going to war against Japan in the aftermath of Pearl Harbor.
+There are dozens of great resources to learn more about Rankin’s congressional career.
 (Start here and here.)